statox/GOD.vim/README.md

 # Configuration

-GOD.vim provides two variables that you can defined in your `vimrc`:
+GOD.vim provides two variables that you can define in your `vimrc`:

 ## Disable the plugin